-- ✓ Wash in designated wash bays that drain directly to the sanitary sewer. - ✓ Use commercial car washes for typical fleet vehicles. - ✓ Wash vehicles on pervious surfaces, such as grass (only water no soap, detergents, wax, etc.). - ✓ Use nozzles that automatically turn off water when not in use. - ✓ If detergents or cleaners must be used, collect wash water and dispose of in the sanitary sewer using berms or pumps.
+- ✓ Wash in designated wash bays that drain directly to the sanitary sewer. - ✓ Use commercial car washes. - ✓ Use a mobile vehicle wash vendor with a self-contained system that captures and properly disposes of wastewater offsite.
+Ensure no washwater is discharged from operations. - ✓ Wash vehicles on pervious surfaces, such as grass (only water no soap, detergents, wax, etc.). - $\checkmark$ Use nozzles that automatically turn off water when not in use. - ✓ If detergents or cleaners must be used, collect wash water and dispose of in the sanitary sewer using berms or pumps.
 Alternatively, use biodegradable detergents/cleaners and ensure that wash water is directed onto a pervious surface (i.e., grass). - ✓ If washing is done outdoors on a flat pervious surface, the washing area should be visually inspected after each washing event to ensure that no unexpected pollutant sources are visually apparent in the wastewater. - ✓ Utilize written checklist inspections at least once annually.

 Immediately place source controls where an identified issue is a potential concern to water quality.
 Conduct maintenance on the pollutant source as soon as practicable.
-Facilities Director should retain records of any maintenance work and store on-site alongside this document.
+The Director of Facilities or designee should retain records of any maintenance work and store on site alongside this document.